basarat/typescript-book/docs/tips/functionParameters.md

 }
 ```

-With such a funciton definition its quite easy to invoke it wrongly e.g. `foo(flagB, flagA)` and you would get no help from the compiler.
+With such a function definition its quite easy to invoke it wrongly e.g. `foo(flagB, flagA)` and you would get no help from the compiler.

 Instead of convert the function to take an object: